Diegetic Representation of Feedback in Open Games

 where $\curr(-) : P \to P^P$ is the curried subtraction of $P$.
 This effectively composes to the costate corresponding to the function \begin{eqalign} \Delta u : Z &\longto P^*Z\\ \bar z &\longmapsto \lambda z . (u(z) - u(\bar z)). \end{eqalign} which is a sort of `discrete differential' of $u$.
 Eventually this would get to players as a continuation describing their possible \emph{increment} in payoff as a function of their deviation.
 In traditional game theory $\Delta u$ is known as \emph{regret} \cite[§3.2]{essentials}.
 We believe it to be more conceptually convicing than the constant costate, especially as we compare games with other cybernetic systems in~\cref{sec:learners}.

 \fakesubsection{Adding players} Once an arena is built, we can add players in it.
 At this stage, we only deal with the `vertical' part of a game, i.e.~we draw \emph{above} the arena (which constitutes the `horizontal' part of a game).
-Here's where we specify how players team up, what they observe about payoffs and, most importantly, how players process this feedback to update their strategies.
+Here's where we specify how players team up, what they observe about each others' strategies and payoffs and, most importantly, how players process all this information to update their strategies.